Skip to content

 Q2.What is the buffer zone and why does it matter?

-A planning layer around the core property to protect key views and setting.
-For Saltaire the buffer zone is large relative to the 20 ha core and helps manage development in the wider valley.
+The buffer zone is a planning layer around the core World Heritage property that helps protect setting and key views.
+For Saltaire it is large relative to the 20 ha core and takes in parts of the wider Aire valley so that new development respects the village and landscape.

-City of Bradford Metropolitan District Council leads management, with a formal Management Plan and conservation policies that guide decisions and projects.
+City of Bradford Metropolitan District Council leads on management, working with partners and the community.
+A formal Management Plan and related guidance support decisions on buildings, streets and open spaces.

 Q4.Does UNESCO status stop development?